hardcore-sushi/aef/README.md

 * Password brute-force resistance with [Argon2](https://en.wikipedia.org/wiki/Argon2)
 * Increase the plaintext size of only 113 bytes
 * Encryption from STDIN/STDOUT or from files
-* Adjustable performance & secuity parameters
+* Adjustable performance & security parameters

-# Disclamer
+# Disclaimer
 doby is provided "as is", without any warranty of any kind.
 I'm not a professional cryptographer.
 This program didn't receive any security audit and therefore __shouldn't be considered fully secure__.

 # Usage